louiseoh18/project04-goldmagikarp/README.md

 - `/data`: Folder containing all codes and files relating to the data and models used.

-- `/images`: Folder containing images used in the dashboard, including custom logo.
+- `/images`: Folder containing images used in the dashboard and write up, including custom logo.

 - `/work`: Workspace folder with scripts, EDA, and preprocessing steps used for developing the product.